 A buyer, particularly one with private equity backing, wants to estimate the current, stable, annual cash earnings power of your veterinary clinic in a corporate setting.
 This estimate is the Normalized EBITDA.
 Right away you should see that there is subjectivity in deriving this important metric.

 It is a two-step process:

-If a doctor joins a practice two months before the practice is sold, only a portion of that doctor’s annual production will be included in the last 12 months of EBITDA.
+3. Pro Forma adjustments are adjustments to reflect the current operating profitability of the business.
+These adjustments can be diverse depending on the practice so here is an example: If a doctor joins a practice two months before the practice is sold, only a portion of that doctor’s annual production will be included in the last 12 months of EBITDA.
 Without a normalizing adjustment last twelve months EBITDA will under-state the annual earnings power of the practice.
 There are many other potential adjustments in this category

 Detailed information.
 Not only financial statements but also explanations and reasons.

 No potential buyer can determine a Normalized EBITDA, and subsequently the valuation of a veterinary practice without access to your financial statements and other operational statements.
 Of course, these statements have no context if the buyer does not also have the ability to ask questions of the veterinary practice owner.
 If you have received an offer letter from a corporate, you should ask: what information did he use to get the valuation implied by the offer?

 Unless the buyer has seen your financial statements and had a chance to discuss them with you, the offer is based on very little, and likely worth very little.
 Any valuation multiple suggested by the offer should be taken as highly preliminary

 Unless you go through the process or normalizing your EBITDA, you won’t know what the buyer is concluding with respect to his normalization process.
 If a buyer identifies a potential adjustment that increases your Normalized EBITDA, he may choose not to include it in his valuation, or “give you credit.”